Treatise on the Resurrection: The Treatise

-Aside from these more orthodox characteristics, the text is otherwise Gnostic, since it embraces typical Gnostic themes such as the restoration of the pleroma, multiple divinities, aeons, predestination, and respect for Paul whom it calls "The Apostle."
+Aside from these more orthodox characteristics, the text is otherwise Gnostic since it embraces typical Gnostic themes, such as the restoration of the pleroma, multiple divinities, aeons, predestination, and respect for Paul, whom it calls "The Apostle."
 As such, the text may have come from a quasi-Gnostic school which retained more orthodox interpretations concerning the nature of Christ.

-The text is noticeably Christian in its tone, and is Jesus-centric to a greater degree than other texts found at Nag Hammadi.
-It alludes to the account of the Transfiguration found in Mark, saying, "Do you remember reading in the Gospel how Elijah and Moses appeared?"
-Hence, the text indicates that the author accepted Mark's synoptic gospel narrative as a sacred text.
+The text is noticeably Christian in tone and is Jesus-centric to a greater degree than other texts found at Nag Hammadi.
+It alludes to the account of the Transfiguration found in the Gospel of Mark, saying, "Do you remember reading in the Gospel how Elijah and Moses appeared?"
+Hence, the text indicates that the author accepted Mark's synoptic gospel narrative as sacred.

-Unlike many other texts found at Nag Hammadi, The Treatise on the Resurrection is not pseudepigraphal, since the author does not pretend to be a great apostolic figure who received a special revelation.
-The text is simply a letter to someone named Rheginos, and hence belongs to a genre more akin to the New Testament letters than to the apocryphon typical of Gnostic pseudepigrapha.
+Unlike many other texts found at Nag Hammadi, The Treatise on the Resurrection is not pseudepigraphical since the author does not pretend to be an apostolic figure who received a special revelation.
+The text is simply a letter to someone named Rheginos.
+It belongs to a genre more akin to the New Testament letters than the apocryphon typical of Gnostic pseudepigrapha.

 The treatise contains a mix of proto-orthodox and gnostic views.
-This mixture is apparent in an excerpt regarding who Jesus was and what his purpose in coming into this world was.
+This mixture is apparent in an excerpt regarding who Jesus was and his purpose.
 The excerpt states: "Now the Son of God, Rheginos, was Son of Man.
-He embraced them both, possessing the humanity and the divinity, so that on the one hand he might vanquish death through his being Son of God, and that on the other through the Son of Man the restoration to the Pleroma might occur; because he was originally from above, a seed of the Truth, because this structure (of the cosmos) had come into being.
-In this (structure) many dominions and divinities came into existence."
+He embraced them both, possessing the humanity and the divinity, so that on the one hand, he might vanquish death through his being Son of God, and that on the other, through the Son of Man, the restoration to the Pleroma might occur; because he was originally from above, a seed of the Truth because this structure (of the cosmos) had come into being.
+In this (structure), many dominions and divinities came into existence."

 The concept that Jesus was both divine and human was part of the proto-orthodox view.
-However, the belief in the existence of many divinities and the Pleroma were both gnostic views that were rejected by proto-orthodox Christians.
-Accordingly, the idea that Jesus' purpose was to restore the Pleroma was also a gnostic belief.
+However, the belief in the existence of many divinities and the Pleroma were both gnostic views that proto-orthodox Christians rejected.
+Accordingly, the idea that Jesus's purpose was to restore the Pleroma was also a gnostic belief.

-The author also asserts that this world is an illusion and instructs Rheginos not to "live in conformity with the flesh", because the goal of gnostic Christians is to be "released from this Element" (released from the material world).
+The author also asserts that this world is an illusion and instructs Rheginos not to "live in conformity with the flesh" because the goal of gnostic Christians is to be "released from this Element" (i.e., released from the material world).

 The letter also contains statements that indicate that the author believed in predestination.
 One excerpt states, "Therefore, we are elected to salvation and redemption since we are predestined from the beginning not to fall into the foolishness of those who are without knowledge, but we shall enter into the wisdom of those who have known the Truth."
 This excerpt also emphasizes the importance of knowledge for salvation, which is also a gnostic view.